GiGiMolki/Feature-Engineering-with-GiGi/README.md

 Foundational preprocessing tools: data cleaning, encoding, scaling, normalization, and basic feature transformations for structured data.

 ### `1_statistical_features/`
-Deriving features from historical prices and returns — including rolling statistics, volatility estimates, and statistical signals used in alpha modeling.
+Deriving features from historical prices and returns, including rolling statistics, volatility estimates, and statistical signals used in alpha modeling.

 ### `2_temporal_features/`
-Engineering features based on **time-of-day**, **lags**, **resampling**, and **temporal behaviors**, crucial for modeling order-driven time-series in HFT.
+Engineering features based on **time-of-day**, **lags**, **resampling**, and **temporal behaviors**, crucial for modeling order-driven time series in HFT.

 ### `3_market_microstructure/`
-Features extracted from real-time order book and trade flow data — like bid-ask spreads, depth imbalance, and market impact — used in execution and alpha models.
+Features extracted from real-time order book and trade flow data — like bid-ask spreads, depth imbalance, and market impact — are used in execution and alpha models.

 ### `4_financial_metrics/`
 Technical indicators such as **VWAP**, **MACD**, **RSI**, and **Bollinger Bands** that help quantify market states and trend/momentum signals.

 ### `5_advanced_methods/`
-Modern and nonlinear transformations, NLP features from unstructured data (e.g. news, Twitter), autoregressive modeling, and matrix factorization techniques.
+Modern and nonlinear transformations, NLP features from unstructured data (e.g., news, Twitter), autoregressive modeling, and matrix factorization techniques.

 ### `6_feature_selection/`
 Strategies for selecting the most relevant features: filtering, wrappers (RFE), embedded models (Lasso, RF), and dimensionality reduction (PCA, ICA, etc.).